The Complete Guide to the 17-Mile Drive from Monterey to Carmel

 How long does it take to do the 17-Mile Drive?

-When is the best time to take the 17-mile Drive in Monterey?
+When is the best time to take the 17-Mile Drive in Monterey?

 Are there restaurants on the 17-Mile Drive?

+Yes, there are plenty of restaurants on the 17-Mile Drive.
 Elite restaurants requiring a reservation include The Inn at Spanish Bay and The Lodge at Pebble Beach.
 More casual options are the Stillwater Bar & Grill (seafood), The Tap Room (classic steakhouse), The Bench (grill), and Gallery Cafe (casual contemporary).

 Where can you picnic along the 17-Mile Drive?